tomik-z-cech/PP3-Fallout-Hangman/README.md

 To ensure functionality of this program, variable modules had to be imported.

 - **Name of module:** `readchar`
-- **Function :** This module reads one character as user input, returning it as string with lenght 1.
+- **Function :** This module reads one character as user input, returning it as string with length 1.
 Waits until character is available.
 - **Version used :** 4.0.5
 - **Link to documentation:** [readchar](https://pypi.org/project/readchar/)